alphagov/govuk-developer-docs/source/manual/auto-scaling-groups.html.md

 7. If any of the machines aren't recognised by `govuk_node_list` you can [destroy the machine][reprovision] and wait for a new one to spawn.

-If you anticipate this change being permanent, you [should make sure to raise a PR against govuk-aws-data][pr] once it's all working to ensure the number doesn't get put back to the old value if Terraform gets deployed.
+> **Note:** If you anticipate this change being permanent, you [should make
+> sure to raise a PR against govuk-aws-data][pr] once it's all working to
+> ensure the number doesn't get put back to the old value if Terraform gets
+> deployed.

 [aws-console]: /manual/aws-console-access.html
 [ec2-home]: https://eu-west-1.console.aws.amazon.com/ec2/home?region=eu-west-1